 If you’re feeling inspired, join the fun!
 Twelve block patterns (including bonus blocks) have been posted on the Library website.
 Jump in and commit to creating a block each week.
 If you don’t have time to stitch every pattern, pick a few of your favorites to create a table runner or a decorative wall hanging.
 Have time for just one?
 It would make a perfect pillow!
 Enjoy the encouragement and wisdom of a crafting community, immerse yourself in a hobby - new or renewed - and celebrate Missouri’s special birthday in a unique way.

 Whatever your interest, the Library can provide you with the resources and tools you need to get started...or get better.
 Ask staff for help at any branch in person or access the Library online with eResources, virtual classes & events, and YouTube channel tutorials.
 We’re here to help you celebrate August 10, 2021 with a special project, a new idea, or an all-around smarter you!

-The St. Charles City-County Library is offering curbside services only at this time.
-All Library facilities are temporarily closed to the public except for public computer use by appointment only.
+All Library facilities are open to the public for limited hours and offer curbside/drive-up services (except the Kathryn Linnemann Branch).
 Room reservations, passport services, and in-person classes & events are temporarily cancelled, but virtual programming is happening now.
 Get the details here: myLibrary.org/covid-19